Laser-dressed partial density of states: Results

-The variation in the values of the energy shifts can be understood with the help of a two-level system.
+To facilitate the understanding of the time-averaged laser-dressed PDOS, we revisit the laser-driven two-level system described within the Jaynes-Cummings model \cite{Jaynes-Cummings}.
 Let us consider a system with the energies $E_{1}$ and $E_2$ and corresponding wave functions $\phi_1(\br)$ and $\phi_2(\br)$ driven by a single-mode electromagnetic field with the frequency $\Omega<E_2-E_1$.
 The system of the matter and the light has states with the energies that are different from $E_1$ and $E_2$.
 This phenomenon is the optical Stark effect \cite{drake2007springer}.
 The shifted energy levels $\overline{E}_{1,2}$ obtained in the rotating wave approximation and taking only one-photon absorption processes into account are given by \cite{Jaynes-Cummings}:

 Here, $\Delta=E_2-E_1-\Omega $ is the detuning and $\Omega_R$ is the Rabi frequency.
 The corresponding eigenstates are given by\cite{Jaynes-Cummings}:

 Here, the basis states $\ket{i,N-\mu}$ are product states formed by the electronic states $|i=1\ra$ and $|i=2\ra$, and Fock states of photons $|N-\mu\ra$, where $N-\mu$ is the number of photons in the mode of the considered single-mode field and $N\gg \mu$ is the number of the photons before the interaction with the electronic system.
 The coefficients in front of the basis states depend on the ratio between the detuning and the Rabi frequency via $\Theta = \arctan\lf(\Omega_R/\Delta\rt)/2$.